Saturday, December 26, 2020

 Wibbly-Wobbly-Scrolling

 I've always had a thing for sinus scrollers!
 I mean, just look at it.
 Gorgeous!!
-This screen is called The Two-Screens-Together Demo by Black Byte/Bytechangers and weighs in at only 3.5Kb - less than JetPac!!
+This screen is called The Two-Screens-Together Demo by Black Byte/Bytechangers and weighs in at 3.5Kb - less than JetPac!!
 But why so tiny?
 Well, it was programmed for the first-ever STNICCC in their "VIC Times Revisited" competition.
-I guess, the rules were obvious with a Ram limit based on the Commodore machine.
-Impressive results, to say the least.
+I guess, the rules were obvious with a Ram limit based on the Commodore VIC-20.
+Impressive results!!

 Sadly, there's no music but I guess there wasn't enough space left over, which is completely understandable.
-However, I'd still love to see this screen updated with music and freed from the shackles of that old competition because it's too good to remain as is.
+I would love to see this updated with music and freed from the shackles of that old competition because it's too good to remain as is.
 I'm sure something beautiful could be done with this piece of code?

-I'm always on the lookout for screens with similar scrollers but only found a limited number over the years.
-Sadly, I fail to remember which disks I saw back then, so it's been a painful process hunting them down.
-Of course, similar effects are used in many demos for waves, circle scrollers, distorting images, etc... but I'm specifically referring to a sine wave used for a horizontal text scroller - like the one displayed above in all its wavey sexiness.
+I'm always on the lookout for demos with similar scrollers but I fail to remember which disks I saw back in my youth.
+So it's been a painful process manually hunting them down.
+Of course, similar effects are used in many demos for waves, circle scrollers, distorting images, etc/etc... but I'm specifically referring to a sine wave used for a horizontal text scroller - like the one displayed above in all its wavey sexiness.

 There must be a ton of cracktros and demo screens that I've forgotten about!!
 So, if you know of any using this sine scrolling technique, then please let me know in the comments below.
 Until then, here is a selection of text scrollers using the sinus effects which are all utterly amazing and definitely worth downloading...